what is a color wheel?

 All other colors can be mixed from these three primary colors.

 When we mix two of the primary colors together, we get a secondary color.

 Yellow and blue make green.

-Blue and red make purple or violet.
+Blue and red make purple, also called violet.

 how do you make a tertiary color?

-When we mix a primary color with a secondary color, we get intermediate colors called tertiary colors.
+When we mix a primary color with a secondary color, we get the intermediate colors called tertiary colors.

-The primary color yellow mixed with the secondary green gives us yellow-green.
+For example, the primary color yellow mixed with the secondary green gives us yellow-green.